SinaRampe/multiple_pdf_chatbot/README.md

    - Dimension: `1536`
    - Distance: `euclidean`

+7. Update `INDEX_NAME` in `const.py` with your Pinecone Index Name.

-7. Set the following environment variables in your `.env` file:
+8. Set the following environment variables in your `.env` file:

    - `PINECONE_API_KEY`
    - `PINECONE_ENVIRONMENT_REGION`